SinTan1729/chhoto-url-cli/README.md

 a Chhoto URL server.

 All the functions of this tool can be replicated using `curl`, but this is supposed to be easier to use.
 The server needs to have an API key in order to be accessible using this CLI tool.
+Password based usage is supported, but discouraged.

 # Installation
 ## Installation from source